xarantolus/sensibleHub/README.md

 ### Resources
-This program tries not to need *too much* memory or processing power, but some things are necessary.
-The biggest memory hog is an in-memory cache of 60x60 preview cover images.
+This program tries not to need *too much* memory.

-With a library of about 750 songs and a populated cache it needs about 250Mb RAM.

 I personally run it on a Raspberry Pi 4 (4GB version) and it works great.
 Listing pages with all songs are generated in about 300 milliseconds, but due to [InstantClick](http://instantclick.io/) it *feels* a bit faster.

+RAM usage is a bit weird.
+While on windows (where I develop) everything seems to be around 50Mb, it looks like there's a problem on ARM computers (like the Raspberry Pi): using the same music library it needs about ten times as much memory.
+I have *not* found out where this issue comes from.

 ### Assumptions